atrisdotai/react/README.md

 ## About

-Integrate [Comet](https://withcomet.com)'s Instant Wallet into your React app in 1 line of code.
+Integrate [Comet](https://withcomet.com)'s Instant Wallet and Minting functionality into your React app in 1 line of code.

 **Note: This is a very early release of Comet's React library and APIs are subject to change.**